philouvb/thonny-pico/README.md

 ## Easy installation

 NB!
 Following works for Windows, macOS and Linux on x86_64 and i686 (binaries are published only for those platforms).
-On Raspberry you need to use pip (see next section) until Thonny 3.3 gets published in Raspberry's apt repository.
+On Raspberry you need to use `apt update` and `apt upgrade` to get recently published 3.3.0 or pip (see next section) if you need a version which is not yet in RPi's apt repository.

 * Install Thonny+Python bundle from https://github.com/thonny/thonny/releases/tag/v3.3.0
 * Download Pico back-end as plug-in: https://github.com/raspberrypi/thonny-pico/releases/download/v0.1-post/thonny_rpi_pico-0.1-py3-none-any.whl